 Other potential causes of schizophrenia can also be the imbalances that might be present in the brains of people who suffer from schizophrenia.
 There are also some structural abnormalities in the brain which can result in the individual suffering from schizophrenia.
 For example, neurotransmitters named glutamate and dopamine play some sort of role in causing schizophrenia.

 Thankfully, even though the exact causes of schizophrenia are unknown, there are many therapies and treatment methods that one can adopt or get to manage the symptoms of this disease.
 And some of those different treatment methods will discuss here.

 There are other treatment methods that are available too.
 Hence, if an individual is suffering from schizophrenia then it is important for him or her to contact a medical expert and get the right kind of help.
 The mental health expert would be able to determine the best course of treatment for the individual who is suffering from schizophrenia depending on the exact details of the case and the individual.

 Schizophrenia is a chronic mental health condition that has five different types.
 Symptoms of schizophrenia because of which they have been categorized into three types including positive symptoms, negative symptoms, and cognitive symptoms.
-Some various risk factors or potential causes of schizophrenia-like genes, environment factors, brain structural abnormalities, and issues which the neurotransmitters which are present in the brain.
+Some various risk factors or potential causes of schizophrenia-like genes, environmental factors, brain structural abnormalities, and issues which the neurotransmitters which are present in the brain.
 There are many types of treatment options available for individuals who suffer from schizophrenia.
 Hence, there are many students who try to write assignments on it.
-The instant assignment writer would be able to help the student in getting the best possible grades or marks.
+The instant assignment help experts would be able to help the student in getting the best possible grades or marks.